debunking skincare hacks 3

 Moreover, always look for setting sprays that cater to your skin type.
 And if they provide additional benefits, like hydration or oil control, that will be extra wonderful!

-Evidence-Based Alternatives to Questionable Hacks
+Evidence-Based Alternatives to Questionable Skincare Hacks

 How can we react towards all these skincare hacks?
 Well, one of the most effective course of action is to stick to a regular skincare routine.
 For instance, a simple routine would involve cleansing, moisturizing, and protecting your skin.